JoeSimmonds/MakingSenseOfSoftwareDevelopment/PITCHME.md

   - Handling emergency situations by simplifying them so that they can be reasoned about
   - Shuttering
   - Pushing yourself into a chaotic situation to enable innovation
+  - Spikes
+  - Training
+  - Splitting the problem

+---
+So ...
+We have a choice.
+We can attempt to deal with the complexity

+or we can try to move the problem into another type of complexity

 ---